makannew/use-linked-state/README.md

-  ...In rest of component we can use state and setState as usual, any setState will cause update of other subscribed components and state of this component may update by others as well.
+  ...In rest of component we can use state and setState as usual, any setState will cause update of other subscribed components and state of this component may updated by others as well.

 }
 ```